Information projection approach to propensity score estimation for handling selection bias under missing at random: Introduction

 Finally, using the proposed framework, the PS estimation can be easily extended to handle multivariate missing data.
 We can partition the sample into multiple groups based on missing patterns and apply the density ratio estimation method to obtain the inverse propensity scores.
-The proposed method under multivariate missing data setup can be used to combine information from multiple sources with different missing patterns.
+By constructing a self-efficient PS estimation, we can combine information from multiple sources with different missing patterns.

 The paper is organized as follows.
 In Section 2, the basic setup is introduced.
 In Section 3, the proposed method is developed using the information projection technique.
 In Section 4, its asymptotic properties are investigated.
 In Section 5, the proposed method is extended to handle high dimensional covariate cases.
 In Section 6, an extension to multivariate missing data setup is developed.
 Two limited simulation studies are presented in Section 7 to compare with other existing methods and to understand the effect of choice of calibration variables.
 Concluding remarks are made in Section 8.